RodZill4/material-maker/doc/_sources/base_library.rst.txt

 Nodes library
 =============

-This section describes all nodes that can are provided in the base library to describe procedural materials.
+This section describes all nodes that are provided in the base library to describe procedural materials.

 .. toctree::